mehrshadmollaafzal/sayeh/README.md

 Password list to crack by GPU as their number increases.
 Sayeh does not combine your input words.

+Considers all uppercase and lowercase letters.
+Depending on the size of the password list, it uses special characters.

 Sayeh is a Persian word & Means shadow.